Behaviour Expectations

 - Become familiar with the behaviour policy and school values

-- Come to talk to us about anything in the policy you do not understand
+- Talk to us about anything in the policy you do not understand

 - Be supportive of school decisions regarding your child’s behaviour